coralproject/talk/INSTALL.md

 ```

 After you create/modify the `plugins.json` (refer to `PLUGINS.md` for plugin
-docs) file, you can re-run the following to install their dependancies:
+docs) file, you can re-run the following to install their dependencies:

 ```bash
 # Reconcile plugins